Wheel offset explained

 Lowering the offset number (more negative) by, say, 15 mm moves the wheel 15 mm further out.
 That does two things at once: it reduces inboard clearance by very little and increases how far the wheel pokes toward the fender lip.
 A wider wheel also splits its extra width between in and out based on offset.

-The useful rule when comparing a new wheel to your stock one: work out the change in how far the outer face and inner face move.
+The useful rule when comparing a new wheel to your stock one: work out how far the outer face and inner face move.
 A wheel that is wider and lower-offset can poke a lot more than the width alone suggests.

 Will it clear?
 A practical approach

-- Note your factory wheel's width and offset as the baseline.
+Note your factory wheel's width and offset — every comparison starts from those two numbers.

-- Remember that lowering the car pulls the tyre up into the narrower part of the arch, so clearance that works at stock height can rub when slammed.
+A wider tyre bulges past the rim on both sides, and lowering the car pulls the tyre up into the narrower part of the arch — clearance that works at stock height can rub when slammed.

 Spacers and adapters